manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 ### Example 4

 1. Asynchronus Reset D-flip flop :
-In a D-Flip flop with asynchronus reset, the output Q of the flop will go to active low when reset is low regardless of the clockedge.
+In a D-Flip flop with asynchronus reset, the output Q of the flop will go to active low when reset is high regardless of the clockedge.
 The verilog code of an Asynchronus Reset D-flip flop is shown below,
 ```SystemVerilog
 module dff_asyncres ( input clk ,  input async_reset , input d , output reg q );